yanakin394/yanakin394/README.md

 - 👀 I’m interested in coding.
 - 🌱 I’m currently learning HTML, CSS, JavaScript.
 - 💞️ I’m looking to collaborate on any suitable project.
-- 📫 How to reach me yana.germatskaya@gmail.com
+- 📫 How to reach me yana.germatskaya@gmail.com or yn_gr on Instagram.

 <!---
 yanakin394/yanakin394 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.